What is ankle fracture open reduction and internal fixation?

 Different kinds of injury can damage the lower tibia, lower fibula, or talus.
-Only one of these bones might break, or you might have a fracture in 2 or more of these bones.
+Only 1 of these bones might break, or you might have a fracture in 2 or more of these bones.
 In certain types of fractures, your bone breaks but the pieces still line up correctly.
-In other types of fractures, the injury can move the bone fragments out of alignment.
+In other types of fractures, the injury can move the bone fragments out of position.

 If you fracture your ankle, you might need ORIF to bring your bones back into place and help them heal.
-During an open reduction, orthopedic surgeons reposition your bone pieces during surgery, so they are back in their proper alignment.
-In a closed reduction, a healthcare provider physically moves the bones back into place without surgically exposing the bone.
+During an open reduction, orthopedic surgeons reposition your bone pieces during surgery, so they are back in the correct position.
+In a closed reduction, a healthcare provider moves the bones back into place without surgically exposing the bone.

-Internal fixation refers to the method of physically reconnecting the bones.
-This might involve special screws, plates, rods, wires, or nails that the surgeon places inside the bones to fix them in the correct place.
+Internal fixation refers to the method of reconnecting the bones.
+This might be done with special screws, plates, rods, wires, or nails that the surgeon places inside the bones to fix them in the correct place.
 This prevents the bones from healing abnormally.
-The entire operation usually takes place while you are asleep under general anesthesia.
+The surgery usually takes place while you are asleep under general anesthesia.

 Why might I need an ankle fracture open reduction and internal fixation?

 You might not need ORIF if you fracture your ankle.
 Many people don’t.
-If possible, your healthcare provider will treat your fracture with more conservative treatments, like pain medicines, casts, or braces.
+If possible, your healthcare provider will treat your fracture with other treatments, like pain medicines, casts, boots,or braces.

-You probably won’t need ORIF unless there is some reason your fracture might not heal normally with these conservative treatments.
+You probably won’t need ORIF unless there is some reason your fracture might not heal normally with these other treatments.
 You are more likely to need ORIF if:

-- The pieces of your leg are significantly out of alignment
+The pieces of your leg are severely out of position

 What are the risks of ankle fracture open reduction and internal fixation?

 Most people do very well with ORIF for their ankle fracture.
-However, some rare complications do occasionally happen.
+But some rare complications do occasionally happen.
 Possible complications include:

 There is also a risk that the fracture won’t heal properly, and you’ll need to repeat the surgery.

-Your own risk of complications may vary according to your age, the anatomy of your fracture, and your other medical conditions.
+Your own risk of complications may vary according to your age, how and where your ankle is broken, and your other health conditions.
 For example, people with low bone mass or diabetes may be at greater risk of some complications.
 Smokers may also have an increased risk.
 Ask your healthcare provider about the risks that most apply to you.

 How do I get ready for ankle fracture open reduction and internal fixation?

-ORIF often takes place as an emergency or urgent procedure.
-Before your procedure, a healthcare professional will take your health history and do a physical exam.
+ORIF often takes place as an urgent procedure.
+Before your procedure, a healthcare provider will ask about your health history and give you a physical exam.
 You’ll have an image of your tibia and fibula taken, with either an X-ray or a CT scan.
 Tell your healthcare provider about all the medicines you take, including over-the-counter medicines like aspirin.
 Also, let your healthcare provider know the last time you ate.

 In some cases, your healthcare providers might do your ORIF a little later, so the swelling in your ankle can go down first.
 You might need to have your ankle held immobile while you wait for your surgery.
 Talk to your healthcare provider about how to get ready for the surgery.
 Ask if there are any medicines you should stop taking ahead of time, like blood thinners.
-You’ll need to avoid food and drink after midnight the night before your procedure.
+You’ll need to not eat or drink after midnight the night before your procedure.

 What happens during ankle fracture open reduction and internal fixation?

 Your healthcare provider can help explain the details of your surgery.
 These details will depend on where the injury is and how serious it is.
-An orthopedic surgeon will do the surgery aided by a team of healthcare professionals.
-The whole operation may take a few hours.
-In general, you can expect the following:
+An orthopedic surgeon will do the surgery aided by a team of healthcare providers.
+The surgery may take a few hours.
+In general, you can expect the below:

-- A healthcare provider will carefully watch your heart rate, blood pressure, and other vital signs during the operation.
+A healthcare provider will carefully watch your heart rate, blood pressure, and other vital signs.

-- Your surgeon will bring the pieces of your ankle back into alignment (reduction).
+Your surgeon will bring the pieces of your ankle back into position (reduction).

 What happens after ankle fracture open reduction and internal fixation?

 Talk to your healthcare provider about what you can expect after your surgery.
 You may have some pain after your procedure, but you may be prescribed pain medicines by your healthcare provider.
 You should be able to resume your normal diet fairly quickly.
-You will likely get imaging, like an X-ray, to verify that the fracture has been repaired properly.
+You will likely have imaging tests, like an X-ray, to check that the fracture has been repaired correctly.
 Depending on the extent of your injury and your other medical conditions, you might be able to go home the same day.